bigbluebutton/bigbluebutton.github.io/_posts/2015-09-22-architecture.md

 # Overview

-BigBlueButton is build upon some amazing software components -- nginx, red5, FreeSWITCH, tomcat7, redis, and others.
+BigBlueButton is built upon many amazing software components -- nginx, red5, FreeSWITCH, tomcat7, redis, and others.
 This page describes the overall architecture of BigBlueButton and how the components work together.

 # High-level Architecture Overview for BigBlueButton